Now, this is what I consider a truly public cloud!

 Namely, I like data that shines light on powerful people.
 Like the Sunlight Foundation tracks money and politicians, and that’s good.
 But I tend to want to protect powerless people, like people who are being surveilled with sensors and their phones.
 And the thing is, most of the open data focuses on the latter.
 How people ride the subway or how they use the public park or where they shop.

 Something in the middle is crime data, where you have compilation of people being stopped by the police (powerless) and…

 Finally, here’s an education related news story with substance and originality!

 It might not succeed, but it is more genuine than other education innovator/ disruptors.
 The owner and founder, M. Niel is a billionaire.
 He has no plans for the school to make money, ever.
 He was primarily a programmer, not a businessman nor an academic.

 Ecole 42 is highly selective (890 students out of 70,000 applicants).
 The average age of entrants is 22 years.
 11% are women.

-Bitcoin is released on a regular schedule, no matter how much computing power is applied to it.
-Thus supply never meets demand, resulting in ever higher prices being paid with more computing power, i.e. more electricity.
+Bitcoin is produced on a schedule, no matter how much computing power is applied to mining it.
+Thus supply never meets demand, resulting in ever higher prices being paid for more computing power, due to the associated electricity requirements.